MightyPHP/MightyPHP/README.md

 </p>

 # MightyPHP

-MightyPHP is a simple MVC framework written in PHP for projects that are ranged from small to middle in size.
+MightyPHP is a simple MVC framework written in PHP for projects that are suitable for any size.
+It aims to provide you with the best development experience possible, by combining modern web development concepts and merging it into one streamlined framework.

-## Features included
-- Centralized templating.
-- Services extension for controller logics.
-- Multi database connections.
+To learn more about Mighty, head on to the documentation [here](https://docs.mightyphp.com).

 ## Installation
 Installation is done with Composer.
 Simply use the line below: